Backed by academic research and market data.

 Commission Structure for Commercial Leases

-Commercial lease commissions are often calculated as a percentage of the total rent over the lease term.
-The listing (landlord) typically pays this at lease signing.
+Commercial lease commissions are often calculated as a percentage of the total rent over the lease term (varies by agreement).
+The landlord (or property owner) typically pays this at lease signing, and the fee is usually shared between the listing (landlord) brokerage and the tenant’s brokerage.

 Why This Matters